cdriehuys/hanabi/README.md

 	Wins: 22,007 (22.01%)
 ```

-In theory, we can improve on this method by improving our heuristic for a card's
+In theory, we could improve on this method by improving our heuristic for a
-usefulness.
-If a card is no longer playable because the color has been killed
+card's usefulness.
+If a card is no longer playable because the color has been
-due to the discarding of all of a lower number of that color, the card is no
+killed due to the discarding of all of a lower number of that color, the card is
-longer useful.
+no longer useful.
 For example, if we have a green 4 but all the green 3s were
 discarded, then the green 4 is no longer useful.

-It turns out this "improvement" does not impact either the average score or
+It turns out this "improvement" did not impact either the average score or
 number of wins in any significant manner.
-We would not expect a change to the
+We did not expect a change to the
 winning percentage because if we have killed a color through too many discards,
 then the game is not winnable by definition.
-However, we would have expected the
+However, we did expect the average
-average score to change more.
+score to improve more.
 The results we see are below:

 ```
 Ran 100,000 trials in 37.04 seconds.